 What makes a great streaming VPN?

-When choosing a streaming VPN, you need to look for three things – reliable access to plenty of streaming sites, a good variety of servers, and excellent speeds.
-Our top pick (read the full ExpressVPN review for more) combines all these with a clean, polished interface that makes streaming overseas content super simple, all alongside excellent privacy.
+When choosing a streaming VPN, there are three things to look prioritize – reliable access to plenty of streaming sites, a decent variety of servers, and excellent speeds.
+Our top pick ExpressVPN combines all these with a clean, polished interface that makes streaming overseas content super simple, all alongside excellent privacy.

-Also, it's worth noting that while we've never heard of it actually happening, many streaming providers forbid the use of VPNs, under the threat of account termination.
+Also, while we've never heard of it actually happening, many streaming providers forbid the use of VPNs, under the threat of account termination.
 If you want to go on, though, alongside ExpressVPN there are a number of other excellent options that fill out this list.
 So, read on to discover which streaming VPN is the right one for you.

 The best streaming VPN today(opens in new tab)

 From our testing, ExpressVPN is our #1-ranked VPN on the market.
-However, one if its standout features is its excellent capabilities as a streaming VPN, as it offers the triple whammy of speed, security and excellent international coverage.
+However, one of its standout features is its excellent capability as a streaming VPN, as it offers the triple whammy of speed, security and excellent international coverage.

 That all means you can get access to over 3,000 servers across 94 countries, so no matter where you are it should be possible to get stuck into streaming media from back home.
 Connection speeds are reliably fast, so even streaming in 4K and HDR shouldn't be an issue.

-If you do run into any snags then excellent the 24/7 live-chat customer support is always there to get you going again.
+If you do run into any snags – streaming-related or otherwise – the excellent live-chat customer support is available 24/7 and is always there to get you going again.
 It's staffed by knowledgeable and genuinely helpful people that want – and know how – to get you what you need.

 While streaming might be a priority, security is also paramount and ExpressVPN sports enterprise-level encryption along with a selection of protocols.
 That means you're guaranteed online anonymity, letting you stream in peace without the threat of third-parties potentially invading your privacy.